 Prominent architects have been associated with the Akademie der Künste ever since its foundation in 1696 – from Andreas Schlüter via Friedrich Schinkel, David Gilly, Friedrich August Stüler to Ludwig Mies van der Rohe, Peter Behrens, Erich Mendelsohn and Le Corbusier.
 Architecture, however, has only had its own Section since the re-founding of the Akademie der Künste in 1954 in the Western part of Berlin, a development stimulated by its first President, Hans Scharoun.
 Today, the Architecture Section includes architects, urban and landscape planners, designers, civil engineers, architectural theoreticians, and architectural historians from all over the world.

-In May 2012, Michael Bräuer was elected as Director and Wilfried Wang as Deputy Director of the Architecture Section.
+In November 2021, Fritz Frenkler was elected as Director and HG Merz as Deputy Director of the Architecture Section.

-The subject of architecture in the Academy blog
+The Subject of Architecture on the Academy Blog

-Texts of lectures or speeches, video recordings of events, audio recordings, and other material are available under “News” or in the Akademie der Künste blog.
+Texts of lectures or speeches, video recordings of events, audio recordings, and other material are available under “News”.